 Sometimes, we may make choices that result in pain, choices that are sinful and displeasing to God.
 Even then, we do not have to be lost or paralyzed.
 We can repent, continue to look to God, and be assured that God continues to work in our lives.

 Amidst the uncertainty, you can be certain that He works in all things – all choices, all circumstances, everything – for your good and for His glory.
 Romans 8:28 (NIV) says, “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”

 God’s will for us is to pursue and be satisfied in God himself.
 Let’s us continue to seek Him.
 For He holds our future, and He is our exceedingly great reward.

 As the Apostle Paul considered all things a loss compared to the surpassing worth of knowing Christ, may we desire to know Him and share in His glory more and more.

 This is our assurance as we journey through life with God:

-Joel is a junior editor at Cru Media Ministry.
-He worships at Hope Church Singapore.
+Joel serves with Cru Media Ministry and worships at Hope Church Singapore.

-He likes cold jokes, good Japanese food, and enjoys reading the Bible.
+He likes cold jokes, good Japanese food, and loves reading the Bible.

 At Cru Media Ministry, we have compiled a list of great Christian books to discover God’s will and journey through life with Him.